Esko Aho: Parliamentary career

 Aho was first elected to the Finnish Parliament (eduskunta) in 1983.
 He became chairman of the Centre Party in 1990, a position that he held until 2002.
-The party is one of three major political parties in Finland.
+The party was at the time one of three major political parties in Finland.

 At 36 years of age, he was the youngest prime minister in Finnish history.

 Aho was the prime minister of a centre-right coalition government (Centre Party, National Coalition Party, Christian Democrats and Swedish People's Party) from 1991 to 1995.
 He is best known for leading Finland into the European Union.
 Aho's own party, most of whose voters lived and live in rural areas, was the most opposed to EU membership among major parties.
 The greatest concern of these voters was the EU's effect on Finnish agriculture, but they were persuaded to support membership due to the prime minister's diplomacy.
 Finland applied for EU membership on 16 March 1992, and a referendum was held two and a half years later.
 Aho's government also faced the deep economic depression of the early 1990s.
 Despite a steep rise in the national debt, the Aho government applied a stringent policy of austerity that made it unpopular.
 This partly caused its fall in the 1995 election and the Centre Party's eight-year period in the opposition.

 Aho had the nickname "Kennedy of Kannus" Kannus being his hometown) due to his streamlined and well coiffed habitus reminiscent of John F. Kennedy.

 Esko Aho lost the bid for President of Finland to Tarja Halonen in 2000.
-He subsequently retired from active politics, initially in the form of a "sabbatical leave" of one year, during which he lead a study group on the EU in the 2000 fall semester at Harvard University (where he was a resident fellow at the Institute of Politics).
+He subsequently retired from active politics, initially in the form of a "sabbatical leave" of one year, during which he led a study group on the EU in the 2000 fall semester at Harvard University (where he was a resident fellow at the Institute of Politics).
 In the 2003 election he left parliament and retired from daily politics.
 He then served as the president of the Finnish national innovation fund SITRA (the Finnish National Fund for Research and Development).

 In 2008, Aho's name was included in an opinion poll on possible presidential candidates, in which he ranked last.

 On 1 November 2008, Aho became Nokia's executive vice president of corporate relations and responsibility and became a member of its executive board.

 At the time of his rise to prime minister, he was the youngest head of government in Europe.